 Note: For additional legal requirements applicable to pur- chases with federal funds, see CBB.
-For legal requirements generally applicable to the pro- curement process, see CH and CV. which a and cons construct and to p nstruction manager-at-risk method" is a delivery method by district contracts with an architect or engineer for design struction phase services and contracts separately with a stion manager-at-risk to serve as the general contractor rovide consultation during the design and construction, re- on, alteration, or repair of a facility. corporat tion, reh price as trict rega ity.
-The o district n ing a ge tion, or r uction manager-at-risk is a sole proprietorship, partnership, ion, or other legal entity that assumes the risk for construc- abilitation, alteration, or repair of a facility at the contracted a general contractor and provides consultation to the dis- arding construction during and after the design of the facil- contracted price may be a guaranteed maximum price.
-A hay use the construction manager-at-risk method in select- neral contractor for the construction, rehabilitation, altera- epair of a facility only as provided by Government Code 2269, Subchapter F. Gov't Co ode 2269.251 Architect/Engineer district s efore the selection of a construction manager-at-risk, the hall select or designate an architect or engineer or archi- repare the construction documents for the project.
+For legal requirements generally applicable to the pro- curement process, see CH and CV.
+The "construction manager-at-risk method" is a delivery method by which a district contracts with an architect or engineer for design and construction phase services and contracts separately with a construction manager-at-risk to serve as the general contractor and to provide consultation during the design and construction, re- habilitation, alteration, or repair of a facility. corporat tion, reh price as trict rega ity.
+The o district n ing a ge tion, or r A construction manager-at-risk is a sole proprietorship, partnership, corporation, or other legal entity that assumes the risk for construction, rehabilitation, alteration, or repair of a facility at the contracted price as a general contractor and provides consultation to the district regarding construction during and after the design of the facility.
+The contracted price may be a guaranteed maximum price.
+A district may use the construction manager-at-risk method in selecting a general contractor for the construction, rehabilitation, alteration, or repair of a facility only as provided by Government Code Chapter 2269, Subchapter F. Gov't Co ode 2269.251 Architect/Engineer district s efore the selection of a construction manager-at-risk, the hall select or designate an architect or engineer or archi- repare the construction documents for the project.
 [See to the di combina provision providing tect's or rict's architect or engineer for a project, or an entity related strict's architect or engineer, may not serve, alone or in ation with another, as the construction manager-at-risk.
-This in does not prohibit the district's engineer or architect from g customary construction phase services under the archi- engineer's original professional service agreement in ac- e with applicable licensing laws.
-An entity is related to the district's architect or engineer if the entity is a sole proprietorship, corporation, partnership, limited liability company, or other entity that is a subsidiary, parent corporation, or partner or has any other relationship in which the district's architect or engineer has an ownership interest, or is subject to common ownership or control, or is party to an agreement by which it will re- ceive any proceeds of the construction manager-at-risk's payments from the district.
+This in does not prohibit the district's engineer or architect from g customary construction phase services under the archi- engineer's original professional service agreement in ac- e with applicable licensing laws. is a sole compan partner o or engin ownersh y is related to the district's architect or engineer if the entity proprietorship, corporation, partnership, limited liability y, or other entity that is a subsidiary, parent corporation, or or has any other relationship in which the district's architect eer has an ownership interest, or is subject to common ip or control, or is party to an agreement by which it will re- y proceeds of the construction manager-at-risk's payments district.
 Gov't Co ode 2269.252